 5.4.
 In the absence of an Executive Committee member at a meeting, the President may appoint an ATHEN member to serve temporarily in that position.

 5.5.
 If an Executive Officer resigns as an officer prior to the general election, then the individual must notify the Executive Council in written communication.

 5.5.1.
 In the event of a resignation, all ATHEN materials must be turned over to the Executive Council within fourteen days.

 5.6.
-Any Executive Officer who misses two consecutive meetings of ATHEN and does not respond by e-mail or phone within two weeks of the second missed meeting, may be removed from office by a two-thirds vote of the remaining Executive Council members.
+Any Executive Officer who misses two consecutive meetings of ATHEN without prior notice and does not respond by email or phone within two weeks of the second missed meeting, may be removed from office by a two-thirds vote of the remaining Executive Council members.

 5.6.1.
 Any Executive Officer who fails to perform required duties of office for six consecutive months may be removed from office by a two-thirds vote of the remaining Executive Council members.